sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 LANKA DISCOVERED

 The toughest riddle in the Ramayana is the location of Ravana's capital.
 Materials in Valmiki's work have wrongly been thought not sufficient to identify it.
 Tradition for over two thousand years places it in the sea beyond the southern-most limits of India.
 Modern scholars, however, have declined to accept it.
 Mr. Vaidya, who has creditably explained many riddles of the[Ramayana](http://# "C. V. Vaidya; The Riddle of the Ramayana, Bombay"), has only supported the present location identical with Ceylon, by means of imperfect analogies.
-Recent opinion about Rama's journey to the south and his conquest of Lanka is that it is a nature myth.[Dr. Jacobi](# "  Imp.
+Recent opinion about Rama's journey to the south and his conquest of Lanka is that it is a nature myth.Dr.
+Jacobi[^9]locates it in Assam.

+[^9]: "  Imp.
 Gas.
 Vol. I. p.
-419")locates it in Assam.
+419"

 Although the geographical data in the Ramayana are but incidentally given and scanty, there is ample evidence in it to locate sites of Kishkindha and Lanka, the capitals of Sugriva and Ravana, respectively.
 The earlier part of the Ramayana is admitted to be historical and there is little difficulty in identifying Rama's Ayodhya and Chitrakuta with the modern places bearing those names.